cosmos/gaia/docs/adrs/adr-001-globalfee.md

 # ADR 001: Global Fee

 ## Changelog
-* {date}: {changelog}
+* 2023-06-12: Initial Draft

 ## Status
-Global fee is introduced into gaia from v8.0.0, and is refactored in v10.0.0.
+Global fee is introduced into gaia from v8.0.0, and is refactored in v11.0.0.

 ## Context

+Global fees are introduced to set the
 > This section contains all the context one needs to understand the current state, and why there is a problem.
 It should be as succinct as possible and introduce the high level idea behind the solution.

 ## Decision